jack1232/WebGPU-Step-By-Step/README.md

 1. Set up Development Environment: https://youtu.be/-hXtt4ioH5A
 2. Create First Triangle: https://youtu.be/QWh968pmsbg
 3. Create Triangle with different Vertex Colors: https://youtu.be/h6Dqos4mfVY
+4. Create a Triangle with GLSL Shaders: https://youtu.be/vmqx7rJk4uU

 ## Sample Objects
 Here are some sample objects created using the WebGPU API, which I will discussed in my video series.